YeeShin504/linear-algebra/README.md

 augmented_matrix.ref(verbosity=2)
 ```

-Documentation of more functions can be found [here](https://yeeshin504.github.io/linear-algebra/).
+Documentation of more functions can be found [here](https://yeeshin504.github.io/linear-algebra/api/symbolic).

-More usage examples can be found under the examples folder.
-Proper documentation would be coming soon for all functions found in `symbolic.py`.
+More usage examples can be found under [tutorials](https://yeeshin504.github.io/linear-algebra/tutorials/tutorial).

+Live demonstration of the library can be found [here](https://yeeshin504.github.io/linear-algebra/live/demo).

 ### FAQ